Career Management System:

-- Licensing—NCBTMB’s exams are used by 38 states and the District of Columbia to allow applicants to demonstrate their knowledge of basic information.
+- Licensing—NCBTMB’s exams are utilized by 39 states and the District of Columbia to allow applicants to demonstrate their knowledge of basic information.
 Upon passing the exam (or any other form of demonstration accepted by the state), and meeting other required state criteria, the therapist will become a Licensed Massage Therapist.
 Once the exam is passed, all administration and oversight of the Licensing credential is done by the state.

 The benefits of Board Certified therapists are numerous and include the following.